ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 route -n
 ```

 to see the new routing table.
+Save this for your lab report.

 Then, run